neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 ## Break Away from Breakpoints

-> Be the browser’s mentor, not its micromanager.
+> Be the browser's mentor, not its micromanager.
 >
 > <cite>Andy Bell, <a href="https://buildexcellentwebsit.es/">Build Excellent Websites</a></cite>